 Uphill skiing is quickly becoming one of Aspen’s favorite pastimes.
 Skinning, as it is often called, used to be a lesser-known activity amongst skiers, but has become much more accessible in recent times to all levels of skiing experience.
 Skinning involves using a specific set of skis that have a special binding and a set of skins on the bottom, which allow you to hike uphill with your skis on.
 This activity is a real workout and makes the run down even more rewarding.
 As they say, you’ve got to earn your turns.
 Uphill skiing on Aspen’s four mountains requires either a season pass or a specifically uphill ski pass, which costs $69 for the season.
 For full information on how to get started with skinning in Aspen visit our full guide to uphill skiing in Aspen.

 Cross country skiing has always been present amongst the local community and experienced skiers, but its popularity explode due to the Covid-19 year.
 It was another great way to get your skiing fix while the lifts were closed.
 Cross-country skiing allows you to make the most of flat snow terrain.
 There are several distinct styles, all using the same basic setup of “skinny” skis and poles.
 We love cross-country skiing as not only is it a testing form of exercise but it also allows you to ski or tour scenic trails around Aspen that you wouldn’t be able to explore otherwise.
 Want to get into cross-country skiing this winter?
-Browse our detailed blog on cross-country skiing in Aspen.
+Browse our detailed guide on cross-country skiing in Aspen.

 Aspen, and Colorado in general, benefits from having an extensive hut system.
 These huts are scattered throughout the backcountry in remote areas.
 The fact that they are off the beaten track makes for a great excursion or backcountry adventure.
 Mountain huts offer a great escape.
 Almost every hut will require to you snowshoe or ski the backcountry Huts are bookable online and provide guests with an experience like no other.
 Imagine you, your family, and friends nestled up in a cozy cabin away from technology and noise.
 Just good company in a dreamy mountain escape.
 Every hut is armed with fireplaces, a kitchen, and comfortable living and sleeping areas.
 To plan your next adventure in the backcountry, visit 10th Mountain Division Huts, which provide bookable huts for different sized parties and experiences.
 With regards to Aspen winter activities, it doesn’t get much better than a hut trip!